f-julie/bd-loops-visualized/README.md

 **drawGridPaper**
 * Create both horizontal and vertical lines that cover the whole screen.
 Each line should be separated by the boxLength amount.
-* Each vertical line should use stroke (230, 30, 100).
-Horizontal lines should use stroke(0, 30, 100).
+* Each vertical line should use stroke (0, 30, 100).
+Horizontal lines should use stroke (230, 30, 100).
 * If isEngineer is true, then each 5th line (both horizontal and vertical) should be thicker.
 Use the strokeWeight(#) method to create thicker lines for these.
 Values of 3 for thick lines and 1 for regular lines work well.

 ![Grid Example](./src/resources/GridPaper.png)